 What Do Employers Get Sued For The Most?

-Employers are most commonly sued for workplace discrimination, harassment, wrongful termination and wage disputes.
+Employers are most often sued for discrimination, harassment, wrongful termination, and wage-related violations under both federal and state employment laws.

 Can I Sue My Employer if I Signed an Arbitration Agreement?